molinerisLab/3plex/README.md

 # Web interface

+A web interface is available at https://3plex.unito.it/.

-The 3plex web platform allows to access the 3plex tool remotely, submitting jobs to our server using a web interface.
-Results can be downloaded or visualized interactively.
+Using the 3plex web platform the user can:
+* Submit jobs to 3plex for remote execution in our server, using a web interface.

-The web interface is available at https://3plex.unito.it/.
+* Download raw 3plex outputs.
+* Interactively visualize, filter and navigate results.

 ---